Drums, Pennsylvania: 19th century

 In 1808, Philip Drum (son of George Sr.) bought land in Luzerne County from Benjamin Rush, who was a close advisor to George Washington during the American Revolutionary War and signed the United States Declaration of Independence.
 In 1810, Philip established Drums' first carding mill on the Little Nescopeck River.
 In addition, Philip established the first wool-processing mill in 1835; it was located a short distance from the carding mill.
 In 1814, George's second son, George Jr. (born Oct.
 16, 1792), bought land next to his brother Philip.
 Philip bought additional land in 1814, 1826, 1836, and 1847.
 George Sr., George Jr., Philip, & other Drum family members owned vast acreage of land in Drums, Conyngham, and surrounding counties.
 George Drum's two century old estate still stands in immaculate condition in Conyngham and is a fine example of colonial architecture.
 George Sr. and George Jr. both died in 1831.
 On February 27, 1858, Philip died in Drums, Butler Township, aged 71, he was buried at St. Johns Cemetery.
 His wool mill passed to his son Jacob.

 Further community and land development by family members made Drums and St. Johns the commercial centers of the township.
 Drums is the principal village in Butler Township.
 It is in the heart of a rich agricultural section and is on the Old State Road leading to Hazleton, Pennsylvania, and Wilkes-Barre, about six miles from the former, its natural trading point, between Big and Little Nescopeck.

 George Drum Sr. was elected justice of the peace for Sugarloaf Township, Luzerne County, in 1811; George Drum Jr. later held the same office, George Sr.'s grandson, George W. Drum, born March 12, 1832, was elected justice of the peace in 1860 for Luzerne County based in the town of Conyngham adjacent to Drums.
 George W. Drum was elected to the Pennsylvania General Assembly (Pennsylvania legislature) and served from 1879 to 1882.
 George W. Drum III was also a member and trustee of the German Lutheran Church and trustee of the Conyngham Church and school land lot.
 Jacob Drum, a son of Philip Drum and namesake of his great-grandfather, Jacob, served as justice of the peace in 1847 and 1852.
-Jacob's mother was Philip's first wife, Magdalene Beisal, for whom Beisals Road in Drums is named.
+Jacob's mother was Philip's first wife, Magdalene Beisal, for whom Beisals Road in Drums may be named.
 Jacob and his wife Susan are buried at St. John's Cemetery and have an obelisk for a gravestone.